Self-Care For Paranoia: How To Manage Paranoid Thoughts

 Talk therapy is another intervention often recommended for paranoia and related concerns.
 Even for those whose paranoid thoughts are not the result of mental illness, therapy can be beneficial.
 A study conducted a randomized controlled trial to examine whether a brief online mindfulness-based intervention (MBI) could reduce levels of paranoia in a non-clinical population found that participants in the online MBI displayed “significantly greater reductions in paranoia compared to the waitlist control group.”

-Individuals can seek therapy in person or online, but for some individuals experiencing paranoid thoughts that are affecting daily functioning, online therapy through a platform like BetterHelp may be more accessible, as sessions can take place anywhere with an internet connection, including the comfort of your home.
+Individuals can seek therapy in person or online, but for some individuals experiencing paranoid thoughts that are affecting daily functioning, online therapy through a platform like BetterHelp may be more available, as sessions can take place anywhere with an internet connection, including the comfort of your home.

 Takeaway